neokree/MaterialNavigationDrawer/README.md

 [Download example apk](https://raw.github.com/neokree/MaterialNavigationDrawer/master/example.apk)<br>

 ## IMPORTANT NOTICE
-This library is no longer supported.<BR>If someone wants to keep alive this library please contact me in private [neokree@gmail.com](mailto:neokree@gmail.com)
+This library is no longer supported.<br />
+I have not enough time to continue developing at this time.
+From september I will start a new branch for the 2.0 version based on the android design support library.
+If someone want to keep alive the current version please send pull requests AFTER testing the code and explaining what you have changed and why.
+Thanks to all contributors

 ## Set up a Navigation Drawer
 check the [wiki page](https://github.com/neokree/MaterialNavigationDrawer/wiki/Set-Up-a-Navigation-Drawer-Activity)